The Vaginal Tightness Myth Is Damaging & Dangerous

 ”

-Erroneous beliefs around vaginal tightness also contribute to the second virginity test that exists, other than a hymen examination – the ‘laxity’ test, or ‘two-finger’ test.
-Zainab Husain, who works at the digital news organisation Soch, is one of the activists who has recently successfully petitioned the Lahore High Court to outlaw these virginity tests in rape examinations there.
+Erroneous beliefs around vaginal tightness also contribute to the second virginity test that exists, other than a hymen examination — the "laxity" test, or "two-finger" test.
+Zainab Husain, who works at the digital news organization Soch, is one of the activists who has recently successfully petitioned the Lahore High Court in Pakistan, to outlaw these virginity tests in rape examinations there.

 Advertisement

-‘What relevance does it have whether she was a virgin or not?’
-Zainab asks me.
-‘We got a group of activists and journalists and psychologists and lawyers who’ve somehow been working on this issue with rape victims.
-The lawyers drafted a great argument with the Lahore High Court to ban the two-finger test and the hymen test.’
+"What relevance does it have whether she was a virgin or not?"
+Husain asks me.
+"We got a group of activists and journalists and psychologists and lawyers who’ve somehow been working on this issue with rape victims.
+The lawyers drafted a great argument with the Lahore High Court to ban the two-finger test and the hymen test."

-The court ruled the tests as unconstitutional, but now Zainab wants to make sure that this law is implemented and that medico-legal officers are trained, as well as judges and lawyers.
-‘We saw in court proceedings that judges ask medico-legal officers if the girl was a virgin or not – they know they’re going to be asked this, which incentivises them to keep doing it.’
+The court ruled the tests as unconstitutional, but now Husain wants to make sure that this law is implemented and that medico-legal officers are trained, as well as judges and lawyers.
+"We saw in court proceedings that judges ask medico-legal officers if the girl was a virgin or not — they know they’re going to be asked this, which incentivizes them to keep doing it."

 Advertisement